Office: N439 Business College Complex

 Professor McNamara is a professor of management at Michigan State University.
 Previously, he was a member of the faculty at the University of California, Riverside and the University of Tennessee at Chattanooga.
 He received his Ph.D. from the University of Minnesota.

 His research focuses on examining the effects of behavioral factors, organizational practices, and strategic positioning on organizational decision-making and risk taking.
-His research has been published in the Academy of Management Journal, the Strategic Management Journal, Organization Science, Organizational Behavior and Human Decision Processes, the Journal of Management, and the Journal of International Business Studies.
+His research has been published in the Academy of Management Journal, the Strategic Management Journal, Organization Science, the Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, the Journal of Management, and the Journal of International Business Studies.
 His research on mergers and acquisitions has been abstracted in the Wall Street Journal, New York Times, Economist, Harvard Business Review Daily Stat, and Business Week.
 His research on hypercompetition in markets was honored by Emerald Management Reviews as one of the top-50 articles published in business journals in 2003.

 Strategic decision-making; organizational risk taking; strategic positioning within markets; and mergers and acquisitions